Fine-Tuning vs. Pre-Training

 - Common task formats

-You do not pre-train a model unless you are a lab or a major tech company.
-It costs millions in compute and data.
+You don't pre-train a model unless you're a major AI lab.
+It costs millions in compute and requires enormous data infrastructure.
 For everyone else, you start with a pre-trained model and adapt it.

 Fine-Tuning: Custom Behavior